 The Council will consider any submissions received and if it is satisfied that the site is no longer vacant, it shall cancel the entry on the Register.
 Where the Council does not cancel the entry, the Council shall give written notice to the owner and the owner may appeal that decision to the Board within 28 days.

 From 2019, the owner of a vacant site who receives a demand for payment of the levy may appeal against same to ABP within 28 days of the date of the demand on grounds that the site is no longer vacant or that the calculation of the levy is incorrect.
 If ABP upholds the appeal, then either the entry shall be removed from the register and the demand cancelled or it will advise the Council of the correct amount of the levy and an amended demand shall issue.

 What information will be found on the Vacant Sites Register?

-As set out in Section 8 of the Urban and Regeneration Housing Act 2015, each vacant site placed on the Register will include the following information:
+Each vacant site placed on the register will include the following information: